 The Company is in the process of exploring and evaluating its resource properties and has not yet determined whether any of its properties contain ore reserves that are economically recoverable.
 The amounts shown for exploration and evaluation assets do not necessarily represent present or future values.
-The recoverability of the amounts shown for mineral properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of those reserves and upon future profitable production.

 These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The Company has incurred losses from inception and does not currently have the financial resources to sustain operations in the long-term.
 While the Company has been successful in obtaining its required funding in the past, there is no assurance that such future financing will be available or be available on favourable terms.
-The Company had incurred a loss of \$1,959,719 for the nine months ended January 31, 2022 and accumulated losses of \$37,568,780 as of January 31, 2022.
+The Company had incurred a loss of \$1,829,584 for the nine months ended January 31, 2023 and accumulated losses of \$39,763,329 as of January 31, 2023.
 These material uncertainties may cast significant doubt as to the Company's ability to continue as a going concern.